jikurata/compile-html/README.md

 **v0.0.8**
 - Implemented an environment tag *#---* to define any variables to be inserted in the html file
 - Implemented a variable tag #var() to tell the compiler to insert a value defined by the environment
-- Nested template calls now compile in the order they are defined, top-to-bottom.
+- Nested template calls now compile in the order they are defined, top-to-bottom.<br>
--
 **v0.0.7**
 - Fixed an issue with regexp objects not finding tag matches<br>
 **v0.0.6**